Professional Counselling and Supervision in Hastings, New Zealand

 If you are in crisis, the Emergency Mental Health Services (EMHS) number is 0800 112 334.

-If you need support right now, please contact Need to Talk?
+If you need further support, please contact Need to Talk?
 1737 Free call or txt anytime 24/7